 Ideas For A Successful Charitable Or Fundraising Golf Event

-The cornerstone of any golf fundraising event is gathering as much money as possible for the worthy charitable cause.
+The cornerstone of any charitable golf tournament planning or golf fundraising event is gathering as much money as possible for the worthy charitable cause.
 That was the reason the whole golf outing idea got started in the first place.

 Why is golf such a driver in this category?
 Sheer numbers.
 In May 2018, the National Golf Foundation, the most trusted and preeminent provider of market research, marketing databases, business insights and programs that support every segment of the golf industry, provided startling numbers via its Golf Industry Report.
 The annual assessment showed that charitable golf tournaments are an important vehicle for charitable giving.
 Local, regional and national events accounted for the great majority of the $3.9 billion in annual fundraising by golf fundraising charity outings.
 That includes an average figure of $26,400 raised at more than 142,000 charitable events hosted by 84 percent of U.S. golf facilities.